AbhijeetPendyala/Portfolio_1/_posts/2020-06-05-coursera-downloader.md

 <ul>
     <li> Login to coursera account </li>
     <li> Login into ai37 or other conda environment where coursera dl installed </li>
     <li> copy the cauth value of the course from browser.
-Right click in chrome on,
+Right click in chrome
-         on th course page after login-> go to inspect->application->cookies->cauth </li>
+         on the course page after login-> go to inspect->application->cookies->cauth </li>
     <li> coursera-dl -ca <cauth value> <course-name> </li>
 </ul>